ethteck/splat/docs/Segments.md

   start: 0xABC
 ```

-This will created `filepath.asm` in your `asm` folder.
+This will created `filepath.data.s` within the `asm` folder.

 ## `.data`

 **Description:**

-Data located in the ROM, linked from a C file.
+Data located in the ROM that is linked from a C file.
+Use the `.data` segment to tell the linker to pull the `.data` section from the compiled object of corresponding `c` segment.

-Once you have figured out the types of symbols in the data section and you are confident about its file split, you will want probably to migrate symbols from assembly to C. To do this, you will want to first define all of the symbols in the c file.
-Then, change the `data` segment to `.data`.
-This instructs the linker to, in the build stage, link to the symbols in the C file specified at `filepath`.

 **Example:**